 Carr Maloney has also successfully defended clients based upon the regulatory compliance defense.
 The regulatory compliance defense provides that if there is no obvious defect in the product, and the manufacturer has fully complied with governmental and industry safety standards, the product is not inherently dangerous.
 We represented a power tool manufacturer sued by a man who cut his leg with the company’s worm drive saw.
 Because we asserted the regulatory compliance defense, our client prevailed.

-Other representative clients include manufacturers of ventricular assist devices, surgical bouvie pads, pacemakers, durable medical equipment, geri-chairs, electric wheelchairs, wheelchair lifts and fluoroscopy units.
+Other representative clients include manufacturers of ventricular assist devices, surgical bovie pads, pacemakers, durable medical equipment, geri-chairs, electric wheelchairs, wheelchair lifts and fluoroscopy units.

-We served as regional trial counsel to a major computer and office equipment manufacturer involved in more than thirty law suits in which the Plaintiffs allegedly sustained repetitive stress injuries (RSI) from the use of the manufacturer’s keyboards.
+Office Products: We served as regional trial counsel to a major computer and office equipment manufacturer involved in more than thirty lawsuits in which the Plaintiffs allegedly sustained repetitive stress injuries (RSI) from the use of the manufacturer’s keyboards.
 As a result of dispositive motions prepared by the Firm, the courts dismissed the vast majority of the cases.